[ Printer Friendly Version ] [ Report Abuse ]

 She took a tentative step to her right, for her room where she knew her owl, Ludwiggy, would be.
 Who was she going to owl?
 Who could she trust?

 "Illyaaanaaa!"
 A man spoke loudly from the left wing.
-His pronunciation of her name was like a song.
-It gave her chills.
+His pronunciation of her name gave her chills.

 Her breathing staggered in her chest.
 She looked down the hall.
 He turned and saw her!
 A hushed whimper escaped her.
 Her fear showed.
 She couldn't make out the man's face at all.
 She didn't recognize him.
 He looked hollow, aged, and unwashed.

 It was only when the face grew closer, when she could see the dark eyes and a familiar toothy grin that she couldn't place, that Illyana realized that the man was coming closer towards her.

 He wasn't running, but he did not take his time either.

 Her heartbeat quickened unlike ever before.
 She would've hexed or cursed him, but her lips did not move.
 She couldn't control them.
 Her eyes would have welled with tears of fear, if she had any tears left to shed.
-All her sorrow had been for her mum and now she had nothing else to give this man she knew.
+All her sorrow had been for her mum and now she had nothing else to give this man she did not know.

 Nothing but herself and her dignity.